Oluwatodimu/account-number-classifier/readme.md

 - Clone the repo.
 - Ensure Java 11 is installed on your machine.
 To set this up, click [here for Mac users](https://www.youtube.com/watch?v=oiqKK0FOjK0), [here for linux users](https://www.youtube.com/watch?v=8HPi2uNDWHU) and [here for windows users](https://www.youtube.com/watch?v=RBuZHg6eyIs).
-- After navigating to the root folder, run the following command `./mvnw spring-boot:run`.
+- After navigating to the root folder, run the following command in the terminal `./mvnw spring-boot:run`.